electron/electron/المستندات/درس تعليمي/debugging-vscode.md

 #### 3. Debugging

-Set some breakpoints in the .cc files of your choosing in the native Electron C++ code, and start debugging in the [Debug View](https://code.visualstudio.com/docs/editor/debugging).
+Set some breakpoints in the .cc files of your choosing in the native Electron C++ code, and start debugging in the [Debug View](https://code.visualstudio.com/docs/editor/debugging). at 15 oclock till 6 morining